pooley182/Plex-Meta-Manager-Wiki/Collection-Filters.md

 All collection filter options are listed below.
 To display collections filtered out add `show_filtered: true` to the collection.

+**Filters can be very slow.
+Try to build your collection using [Plex Search](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Plex-Builders#plex-search) if possible.**

 ### Standard Filters

 | Standard Filters | Description | Movie<br>Libraries | Show<br>Libraries |